neilberkman/clippy/README.md

 ### Philosophy

 Draggy is intentionally minimal.
 If you want a full-featured clipboard manager with history, search, and organization, use something else.
 Draggy is for terminal users who occasionally need to drag a file somewhere and want to get back to their terminal as quickly as possible.

-## Why "Clippy"?

-Because it's a helpful clipboard assistant that knows what you want to do! 📎

 ## MCP Server